 Let’s look at the Internet of Things (IoT) and consider how it is transforming digital customer experiences.
-IoT is a network of devices, which don’t need to be the traditional internet-enabled ones (laptops and mobiles).
+IoT is network of devices, which don’t need to be the traditional internet-enabled ones (laptops and mobiles).
 It’s possible to connect different home appliances to the internet as well.
 This is a rapidly expanding technology – it is expected that by 2030, 125 billion devices could be connected through IoT.
-IoT will have an impact on the customer experience not only in B2C but also in the B2B market with this rise in connected devices coupled with the 5G technology.
+IoT will have an impact on the customer experience not only in B2C but also in B2B market with this rise in connected devices coupled by the 5G technology.

-We are also seeing advancements in where connected devices along with connected processes and assets participate in business processes and applications not only for reducing manual work and increasing overall business efficiency but also to support intelligent decision making that will eventually help improve customer experience.
+We are also seeing advancements in Enterprise IoT (E-IoT), where connected devices along with connected processes and assets participate in business processes and applications not only for reducing manual work and increasing overall business efficiency but also to support intelligent decision making that will eventually help improve customer experience.
 An example is vehicles with GPS tracking that connect with monitoring and control systems to enable smart logistics or machines with programmable logic controller (PLC) connected with asset performance management systems.